Milk and Healthy Snack Scheme

 Eligible settings wishing to participate in the new Scheme will need to register with their local authority.
 Each setting will need to register in the local authority in which it operates (in the case of chains, registration must be where each individual setting is located).

-Additional information on how to register for the new Scheme will be available from local authorities and further information including guidance for authorities and settings will be available via this page in May 2021.
+Additional information on how to register for the new Scheme will be available from local authorities and further information including guidance for authorities and settings will be available from local authorities.

 Powers over Welfare Foods were devolved to Scotland through provisions in the Scotland Act (2016).
 The accompanying transfer of functions has provided Scotland with an opportunity to establish and deliver a tailored scheme in Scotland to support improving children’s health and nutrition and tackling health inequalities.